emmercm/www/src/blog/_shell-reset.md

 ## The portable answer

-You should use a subshell.
+You should use a [subshell](https://tldp.org/LDP/abs/html/subshells.html) with POSIX-compliant shells.
 Subshells are separate, child processes of the shell that invoked the function, and manipulating the working directory in them does not affect the parent process.
 Subshells are created using parentheticals:

 ```bash
 #!/usr/bin/env bash